-- a. determination of standards for admission - b. development and implementation of admission procedures - c. processing of applications - d. ranking of students - e. acceptance of students according to the procedure and criteria in the admission policy - f. establishment and maintenance of a waiting list of acceptable candidates
+- a. determination of standards - b. development and implementation of admission procedures - c. processing of applications - d. ranking of students - e. acceptance of students according to the procedure and criteria in the admission policy - f. establishment and maintenance of a waiting list of acceptable candidates

 A member of the Old Colony Regional Vocational Technical High School Admissions Team is responsible for disseminating information about the school through visits to local middle/junior high schools, local school assemblies and press releases.
 Applications should be submitted to Old Colony using the online application program.
 In the event that access to technology is an issue, information may also be submitted to a member of the Old Colony Regional High School Admissions Team.
+The Admissions Policy is approved by the Old Colony District School Committee prior to filing with the Department of Elementary and Secondary Education.